Lothar von Arnauld de la Perière: Second World War

 At the start of World War II, Arnauld de la Perière was again called up for active duty.
 Until March 1940, he served as naval commandant in Danzig until he was sent to the Low Countries as naval commandant for Belgium and the Netherlands.
 Promoted to Konteradmiral Arnauld de la Perière was made naval commandant in Brittany and later for the entire western French seacoast.
 He was promoted to Vizeadmiral on 1 February 1941.
-Transferred to take up command of Navy Group South, he was killed when his plane crashed on takeoff near Le Bourget Airport.
+Transferred to take up command of Navy Group South, he was killed on 24 February 1941 when his plane crashed on takeoff near Le Bourget Airport.
 He is buried in Berlin at the Invalidenfriedhof.